 Preheat your iron to the hottest setting or whatever temperature the iron cleaner suggests.

 CAREFULLY squeeze cleaner onto the hot iron.
 It needs the iron hot so it can melt away the gunk.

 See how it sizzles and drips?
 So hot!
 Try not to get the cleaner into the holes, it doesn’t need to go in there.
 This is just for a dirty soleplate.
 Keep the iron over your towel so it doesn’t ruin other surfaces.

-Grab your old cotton towel and firmly press down while moving the iron.
+Grab your old cotton towel, lay it down flat on a heat resistant surface and firmly press down while moving the iron.
 Press hard but make sure you don’t collapse the surface you’re ironing on.
 That would be a sure disaster!

 Make sure you only get the iron cleaner on the towel, it’s kind of gross and I don’t know that it will come off of other fabrics.
 If you aren’t getting the gunk off readily, I find that if you fold over the towel so that the iron can be rubbed over that ‘hardish’ edge of the towel, it works better.
 Acts like a scraper.
 Definitely do not use ANYTHING other than the towel to clean the soleplate.
 Anything else will either melt or scratch the surface.
 Plus you’ll burn yourself.

 Getting better.
 I still see some little bits of gunk.
 Keep working it until it is all clean.
 There may be some discolorations that are not dirt or removable.
 You’ll be able to tell over time if you have spots like that.